Komarulon/smrandomizer/readme.md

 I recommend using a map!
 Even better, an item tracker.
 With EmoTracker: https://emotracker.net/ , you can download the tracker I made here: https://github.com/Komarulon/SuperMetroidRedesignRandomizerEmoTracker

-Techniques you need to know:
+## Techniques you need to know:
 - How to beat Vanilla Redesign
 - Wall-jumping
 - Infinite Bomb Jumping (in Redesign of course)
 - Redesign movement
-- Patience because Gravity is probably somewhere in some dumb spot you won't like
+- Patience, because Gravity is probably somewhere in some dumb spot you won't like

 Redesign Randomizer history:
+- Drewseph made Super Metroid: Redesign - https://drewseph.zophar.net/
 - Dessyreqt made the base Super Metroid Randomizer
-- Audraxys made it work for Super Metroid: Redesign, with patches for things like "start with wall-jump" some other nice things
+- Audraxys made the randomizer work for Super Metroid: Redesign, with patches for things like "start with wall-jump" some other nice things
 - Audraxys programmed in all the item location addresses, named them, and wrote the logic for each item's pickup
 - Audraxys' laptop was stolen :( and the randomizer tool was lost
-- However, Audraxys uploaded RomLocationsSpeedrunner.cs with all the item locations and logic, so we could recover that, but the rom patches were lost
+- However, Audraxys uploaded RomLocationsSpeedrunner.cs with all the item locations and logic, so we could recover that.
+Still, the above patches were lost.
 - The solution?
 One of the previous randomized roms would have all the patches!
-So, this randomizer now uses an old randomized redesign ROM Audraxys generated
+So, this randomizer now uses an old randomized redesign ROM Audraxys generated, then re-randomizes on top of that.

+## Credits

 Thank you so much Audraxys for everything you did for this project!

 Thank you InsaneFirebat and the SMConst community for the save rotation patch!

 Thank you Iron Rusty for fixes with the address locations!

+Thank you neen for help and the short message boxes patch!